 Article 6(1)(f) provides a lawful basis for the processing where it is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.”

 While using our service, we may ask you to provide us with certain personal data that can be used to contact or identify you.
 This includes:

 - Place of work

-Whilst using the Service, personal data is generated relating to your professional and/ or clinical activities.
-This includes user ID/time/date stamps relating to messages or files sent, tasks created and edited, patient profiles created and edited, photos taken.
+Whilst using the Service, personal data is generated and processed relating to your professional and/ or clinical activities.
+This includes user ID/time/date stamps relating to messages or files sent, tasks created and edited, patient profiles created and edited, and photos taken.
 These are obtained by taking any action within the app and form part of the audit trail generated by the Service.